Social and emotional:

 The key thing here is that it is about how you feel.
 If you have told them to stop because you are uncomfortable, but they still do it, this is verbal bullying.
 Banter becomes bullying when it is:

 Talk to someone:

-Try talking to a sympathetic friend who’s not part of the situation.
-This way, you’ll be able to share your feelings and you might be able to get a new perspective on what’s happening.
+Try talking to a friend who’s not part of the situation.
+This way, you’ll be able to share your feelings and you might be able to get a new view on what’s happening.
 You can also speak to charities and helplines etc. There is more information about this support later on this page [Read more]

 Bullying UK offers useful information, Forums and a Helpline